arifein/arifein.github.io/_pages/publications.md

 1. **A. Feinberg**, A. Coulon, A. Stenke, S. Schwietzke, T. Peter, 2018.
 Isotopic source signatures: Impact of regional variability on the δ13CH4 trend and spatial distribution.
 Atmospheric Environment, 174, 99-111. \[[pdf](https://doi.org/10.1016/j.atmosenv.2017.11.037)]

 1. P. A. Ariya, M. Amyot, A. Dastoor, D. Deeds, **A. Feinberg**, G. Kos, A. Poulain, A. Ryjkov, K. Semeniuk, M. Subir, K. Toyota, 2015.
 Mercury Physicochemical and Biogeochemical Transformation in the Atmosphere and at Atmospheric Interfaces: a Review and Future Directions.
-Chemical Reviews, 115(10), 3760-3802. \[[pdf](https://doi.org/10.1021/cr500667e)]
+Chemical Reviews, 115(10), 3760-3802. \[[pdf](https://doi.org/10.1021/cr500667e)] <a href="/files/Hgreduction_merged_upload.pdf" target="_blank">[OA pdf].</a>

 1. **A. Feinberg**, U. Kurien, P. A. Ariya, 2015.
 The Kinetics of Aqueous Mercury(II) Reduction by Sulfite over an Array of Environmental Conditions.
 Water, Air & Soil Pollution, 226, 119. \[[pdf](https://doi.org/10.1007/s11270-015-2371-0)]